Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Passive reconnaissance
 D. Nmap

 Nmap is a network scanner, and it can detect the protocols and services running on a server.
 The dnsenum command will enumerate Domain Name System (DNS) records for domains.
 An IP scanner detects IPs active on a network but not the services running on the individual hosts.
-Passive reconnaissance uses open-
+Passive reconnaissance uses open-source intelligence instead of active tools.

+9 A is correct
+Lisa periodically runs vulnerability scans on the organization’s network.
+Lately, she has been receiving many false positives.
+Which of the following actions can help reduce the false positives?
+A. Run the scans credentialed scans.
+B. Run the scans as non-credentialed scans.
+C. Run the scans using passive reconnaissance.
+D. Run the scans using active reconnaissance.

+Running the scans as credentialed scans allows the scan to see more information and typically results in fewer false positives.
+A false positive indicates the scan reported a vulnerability that doesn't exist.
+Non-credin